Moscow says FBI arrested Russian a day after it detained ex-U.S. Marine

 Papers filed in U.S. District Court for the Southern District of Florida show Makarenko was accused in June 2017 by federal prosecutors of conspiring with another man, Vladimir Nevidomy, to export defense articles including night-vision scopes from the United States to Russia without U.S. approval.

-Nevidomy pleaded guilty in the case in June 2018 and was sentenced to 26 months in prison, the court papers showed.
+Makarenko, who was listed as a resident of Vladivostok, was declared a fugitive from U.S. justice in Jan.
+2018.
+Nevidomy, a resident of Hallandale Beach, Florida, pleaded guilty in June 2018 and was sentenced to 26 months in prison, the court papers showed.

 The accusations from both sides could further complicate a strained relationship between Moscow and Washington, despite the professed desire of Presidents Donald Trump and Vladimir Putin to build a personal rapport.